Hip Hop Create 9–12 years

 - This is an open level class suitable for all children aged 9-12 years.
 The class is not suitable for any other ages.

-- This is a 6-week course between Sat 16 Sept – Sat 21 Oct
+- This is a 7-week course between Sat 4 Nov - Sat 16 Dec.

 - We ask that parents and carers leave their children in the class so they can engage in independent learning

-Booking for the next series of classes (starting Saturday 4 November) will open on Monday 9 October.
-Receive a reminder email by clicking here to sign up to our mailing list.
+Booking for the next course, starting in January 2018, will open at 5pm on Monday 4 December.
+To receive a reminder email when booking opens, please sign up to our Courses and Classes mailing list.

 Emma Houston is a versatile artist with a keen interest in all kinds of movement and choreography.
 After gaining a first class honours contemporary dance degree from Trinity Laban Conservatoire of Music and Dance, she joined the Greenwich Dance team as a dance teacher.